On skip connections and normalisation layers in deep optimisation: Formal framework

-where $I:\RB^{d_{0}\times N}\rightarrow\RB^{d_{1}\times N}$ is some linear transformation.
-In practice, $I$ is frequently the identity map \cite{resnetv2}; our main theorem will concern the case where $I$ has all singular values equal to 1. \end{ex}

-We will see in the next section that insofar as one wishes to guarantee global smoothness, the usual parameterisations of affine layers is poor, although this defect can be ameliorated by using weight or batch normalisation.
+All common differentiable neural network layers fit into this framework; we record some examples in detail in the appendix.
+We will see in the next section that insofar as one wishes to guarantee global smoothness, the usual parameterisation of affine layers is poor, although this defect can be ameliorated to differing extents by normalisation strategies.